|

 For the poaching milk and seafood

-Fish – I used skinless and boneless salmon, but any fish with semi-firm texture is good, such as perch, monkfish, cod, haddock, halibut, tilapia, barramundi, snapper, cod, or ocean trout.
-In saying that if you don’t mind flaky fish pie, you could use whatever fish you like as long as it’s skinless and boneless.
-For a different taste profile, you could also mix in some smoked fish into your pie, such as smoked cod.
+If you don’t mind a flakier fish pie, you can use whatever fish you like, as long as it’s skinless and boneless.
+For a different flavour profile, you can also mix in a small amount of smoked fish, such as smoked cod.

 For the creamy sauce

-Double cream has a high fat content of around 50% fat.
-It is made by skimming the top layer of cream from cow’s milk, resulting in a thicker and creamier consistency compared to other kinds of cream.
+Double cream has a high fat content of around 50 percent.
+It’s made by skimming the top layer of cream from cow’s milk, giving it a thicker, richer consistency than other types of cream.
+This helps create a luxurious, creamy sauce that is less likely to split during cooking.

-Potatoes – Starchy potatoes are best for mashed potatoes such as Coliban, Desiree, Dutch Cream, Sebago, Maris Piper, King Edward, Russet or Yukon Gold.
+Starchy potatoes work best for mashed potatoes.
+Good options include Coliban, Desiree, Dutch Cream, Sebago, Maris Piper, King Edward, Russet, or Yukon Gold.

-Cheese – Any variety of melting cheese would work.
-Swiss, Monterey Jack, and all cheddars are great choices.
-It’s worth the effort to grate your cheese instead of buying pre-shredded ones with anti-caking agents.
-These agents may prevent the cheese from melting smoothly once heated.
+Any good melting cheese will work well here.
+Swiss, Monterey Jack, and most types of cheddar are great choices.
+It’s worth grating your own cheese rather than using pre-shredded varieties, as the anti-caking agents can prevent the cheese from melting smoothly once heated.

 Subscribe to 3CatsFoodie’s Newsletters